Seismic Tomography with Random Batch Gradient Reconstruction: Introduction

 Stochastic gradient descent (SGD), frequently used in training deep neural networks, has been proved to be efficient in solving high-dimensional optimization problems.
 Note that a common gradient descent needs to accurately compute gradients in high dimensions at each iteration, which can be computationally prohibitive and stuck in bad local minima, while SGD can perform better in overcoming these issues illustrated, for example, by the Adam method \cite{kingma2014adam}.
 Motivated by the success of SGD, we propose to solve the high-dimensional optimization problem in seismic tomography by constructing descent directions of velocity models using the random batch method (RBM), recently proposed for computing dynamics of interacting particles \cite{jin2020random}.

-To use RBM in seismic tomography, natural choices for computing synthetic seismograms are numerical methods of particle type, {\it e.g.}, generalized ray theory \cite{He:68,ViHe:88}, Kirchhoff migration \cite{Gr:86,KeBe:88}, Gaussian beam migration \cite{Hi:90,Hi:01,SEG-2003-11141117,Gr:05,GrBe:09,PoSePoVe:10}, and frozen Gaussian approximation (FGA) \cite{chai2017frozen, chai2018tomo,hate2018fga,chai2021fgaconv}.
-Here for the sake of convenience, we use FGA to compute wave equations, which do not need to solve ray paths by shooting to reach the receivers, and can provide accurate solutions in the presence of caustics and multipathing, with no requirement on tuning beam width parameters to achieve a good resolution \cite{CePoPs:82,Hi:90,FoTa:09,QiYi:10,LuYa:11,YaLuFo:13}.
+To use RBM in seismic tomography, possible choices for computing synthetic seismograms are numerical methods of particle type, {\it e.g.}, generalized ray theory \cite{He:68,ViHe:88}, Kirchhoff migration \cite{Gr:86,KeBe:88}, Gaussian beam migration \cite{Hi:90,Hi:01,SEG-2003-11141117,Gr:05,GrBe:09,PoSePoVe:10}, Gaussian beam method \cite{Qian2010,Bao2013}, and frozen Gaussian approximation (FGA) \cite{LuYa:11,chai2017frozen, chai2018tomo,hate2018fga,chai2021fgaconv}.
+One may also use direct numerical methods ({\it e.g.}, the spectral element method) to compute the synthetic sesmograms if the random batch is applied to source-receiver pairs \cite{van2020accelerated}.
+Here for the sake of convenience, we use FGA to compute wave equations.
+FGA was originally used in quantum chemistry for Schr\"odinger equation \cite{He:81,HeKl:84}, with systematic justifications in \cite{Ka:94,Ka:06,SwRo:09}.
+Then the formula was generalized to linear hyperbolic systems \cite{LuYa:11,LuYa:CPAM}, with applications in seismic tomography \cite{YaLuFo:13,LiLinYa:14,chai2017frozen,chai2018tomo,hate2018fga}.
+FGA does not need to solve ray paths by shooting to reach the receivers, and can provide accurate solutions in the presence of caustics and multipathing, with no requirement on tuning beam width parameters to achieve a good resolution \cite{CePoPs:82,Hi:90,FoTa:09,Qian2010,LuYa:11}.

 In this paper, we focus on seismic tomography based on acoustic wave propagation (P wave).
 We shall study both the wave-equation-based travel-time inversion (TTI) and full-waveform inversion (FWI).
 Specifically, we compute the wave equations by FGA and construct the sensitivity kernel by RBM, yielding the stochastic decent directions for the velocity model.
 Then the convergent iterations in TTI and FWI will produce the velocity model expected in seismic tomography.
 We analyze the convergence of the proposed method in the mean-square sense, and show the accuracy by a two-dimensional (2D) Gaussian perturbation model, a 2D gradually changing background model, a 2D three-layered model, and a three-dimensional (3D) Gaussian perturbation model.